aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 3. Add an `AutoShape` object with `ShapeType` set as `Rectangle` at a specified position on the slide and obtain a reference of the newly added AutoShape object.
 4. Add a `TextFrame` to the `AutoShape` object that contains *Aspose TextBox* as its default text.
 5. Instantiate the `IHyperlinkManager` class.
-6. Assign the `IHyperlinkManager` object to the `HLinkClick` property associated with your preferred portion of the `TextFrame`.
+6. Assign the `IHyperlinkManager` object to the [HyperlinkClick](https://apireference.aspose.com/slides/net/aspose.slides/shape/properties/hyperlinkclick) property associated with your preferred portion of the `TextFrame`.
 7. Finally, write the PPTX file through the `Presentation` object.

 This C# code—an implementation of the steps above—shows you how to add a text box with a hyperlink to a slide: